whole-tale/whole-tale.github.io-old/_posts/2018-06-26-working-group-workshop.md

 ## Travel Support

-Participants can apply for up to $400 travel allowance plus 2 nights lodging.
+Participants from academia can apply for travel support, which includes 2 nights of lodging and transport (estimated at $400, depending on actual cost and availability of funds).
 Priority will be given to those presenting Lightning Talks.

 ## Important Dates